sgelob/crux-test/README.md

 - Visit in your browser http://localhost:3333/

 If you have a different number of site to compare, you need to change the "values.slice" parameters inside the routes/index.js

+#To-do

+- Compare also the pageStats for every added website